["learn"]

 7. Hot in Rio

 The irresistible Hot in Rio cocktail is made with cachaça, a sweet and spicy distilled spirit made from fermented sugarcane juice.
 If you’re a fan of Caipirinha, then you’ll be familiar with this spirit.
-To make this bold, tasty cocktail you need: 2 ounces of cachaça, the juice of a freshly squeezed lime, ½ ounce of sweet agave.
-Throw in 3 lime wedges and 3 slices of Serrano chili with a good pinch of salt!
-Strain this into a tumbler and garnish with a lime wedge and few slithers of chili.
+To make this bold, tasty cocktail combine 2 oz cachaça, the juice of a freshly squeezed lime, and ½ oz of sweet agave in a cocktail shaker.
+Add in three lime wedges and three slices of serrano chili with a pinch of salt, then give it a good shake.
+Strain it into a tumbler and garnish with a lime wedge and sliced chili.

 The gorgeous and classic Moscow Mule is probably the most well-known cocktail made with ginger beer.
 When you give a Moscow Mule a spicy mezcal twist, something magical happens.
-The smoky mezcal partners with the tropical lime, ginger beer and jalapeño, and sends it into another dimension!
-To make one, muddle 3 lime wedges with a few slices of jalapeños, then follow our Moscow Mule recipe but ditch the vodka for a delicious Mezcal.
+The smoky mezcal partners with the tropical lime, ginger beer and jalapeño, and sends it into another dimension.
+To make one, muddle three lime wedges with a few slices of jalapeños, then follow our Moscow Mule recipe but ditch the vodka for mezcal.

 9. Mango and Serrano Chili Daiquiri

 This is the perfect cocktail to serve when it’s hot outside and you’re craving an icy Daiquiri to cool you down.
-To make one, follow our easy Mango Daiquiri recipe, but instead of using a regular simple syrup, mix up a Serrano simple syrup.
+To make one, follow our easy Mango Daiquiri recipe, but instead of using a regular simple syrup, mix up a serrano simple syrup.
+Couldn’t be simpler!

 10. Cucumber Wasabi Martini

-Sip our Cucumber Wasabi Martini when you want to impress your friends with your home bar skills.
-To make this showstopper cocktail, just follow our Cucumber Martini recipe and add a pea-sized squeeze of wasabi paste into the mix to shake up this spicy drink.
-Serve it to wow the crowd as pre-dinner drinks, whatever the season.
+Make our Cucumber Wasabi Martini when you want to impress your friends with your home bar skills.
+To make this showstopper cocktail, just follow our Cucumber Martini recipe and add a dollop of wasabi paste into the mix to shake up this spicy drink.

 11. Spicy Jalapeño Gimlet

-To make our Spicy Jalapeño Gimlet, shake up 2 ounces of Bulldog gin (or Skyy vodka) with 1 ounce of freshly squeezed lime juice.
-Add ½ ounce of easy jalapeño simple syrup (in place of the regular) and shake it up over ice.
-And voila, one sip of citrus and it’s smooth sailing all the way.
+To make our Spicy Jalapeño Gimlet, shake up 2 oz of gin or vodka with 1 oz freshly squeezed lime juice.
+Add ½ oz of easy jalapeño simple syrup (in place of the regular), shake it up over ice and strain it over a spicy rimmed glass over fresh ice.

 FREQUENTLY ASKED QUESTIONS